GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

 The origin/related-task points to the task in the SAP schedule (or locally defined task), which describes the review of documentation.

 The subject cites the policy that was reviewed.
-While OSCAL would allow the UUID to point to the policy attached to the SSP, FedRAMP requires assessors directly attach the artifacts and evidence to the SAR.
+While OSCAL would allow the UUID to point to the policy attached to the SSP, FedRAMP requires assessors to directly attach the artifacts and evidence to the SAR.
 Therefore, this should typically point to a resource in the SAR.

 ##### Representation
 {{< highlight xml "linenos=table, hl_lines=8" >}}